This policy supersedes the previous versions entitled “Data Management Guide”

 - Identifying the department’s need to store or access centrally maintained Subject Data sources and applications;

-- Communicating requests for access to central financial, HR, and student information systems such as the Mainframe, Student Information Systems, and SAP.
+- Communicating requests for access to central financial, human resources systems (e.g., SAP), and student information systems (e.g., Mainframe).
 Before submitting a request for access, the DSA will confirm with the requestor’s manager that the requestor has a legitimate administrative reason for needing access to the Subject Data;

 - Conducting regular reviews (not less than one time per year, and to the extent possible) of access lists and requesting removal of access to Subject Data when no longer needed; and